The Viable System Model - Stafford Beer

 - These are used to preserve a balance between centralisation and decentralisation, freedom and effectiveness.

-An organisation’s authoritarianism can be measured by comparing the variety exerted by System 1 management to that exerted by System 3.
+An organisation’s authoritarianism can be measured by comparing the

 The control that System 3 (senior management) exerts over System 1 management has often been used as an indicator of the level of authoritarianism within an organisation or institution.
 High levels of centralisation can be catastrophic to the organisation over the long term.